BrukT/jenkins-git/README.md

 # jenkins-git
-jenkins practice connect to github
+jenkins practice connect to github.

 pushing from github